Vladimiir/yassir-demoapp/README.md

 For that test task I have used: MVVM, Swift, SwiftUI.

 Mostly for assigning values I prefer to use DI (Swinject, Typhoon, swift-dependencies).
-For SwiftUI in the last projet I used "https://github.com/pointfreeco/swift-dependencies".
-But for the demo project I will create them dependencies manually.
+For SwiftUI in the last project I used "https://github.com/pointfreeco/swift-dependencies".
+But for the demo project I will create dependencies manually.

 <img width="514" alt="Screenshot 2023-10-26 at 20 07 26" src="https://github.com/Vladimiir/yassir-demoapp/assets/2197674/2c19eff2-c44d-4788-96d7-5a14b5350eb6">